 Threatening or hurting his other human companions will also not turn out well for whoever does it.

 Ash doesn't take kindly to other trainers mistreating Pokémon either.
-Case in point: in the early episode with A.J., Ash flew off the handle when he thought A.J. was beating up Sandshrew (it was actually a form of Training from Hell).
+Case in point: in the early episode with A.J., Ash flew off the handle when he thought A.J. was beating up Sandshrew (in truth, he actually cared for his Pokémon).

 Fall asleep while Jigglypuff's performing and it will get angry.
 Steal its marker/microphone or otherwise deny it the chance to perform and it will get REALLY angry.